 B. Administrative Reviews on Allegations/Violations

-4. All participants are expected to be respectful of each other’s purpose in the review process and are to conduct themselves accordingly at the direction of the Administrative Review Committee.
+3. All participants are expected to be respectful of each other's purpose in the review process and are to conduct themselves accordingly at the direction of the Administrative Review Committee or the ARC Advisor.
 The Director of Community Standards or designee may modify the procedures after taking into consideration the support and privacy needs of the parties and/or other potential meeting participants.
 This may include, but is not limited to, alteration of the meeting room setup, use of multiple rooms, video-conferencing equipment, or other electronic means.

 1. Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in these proceedings.

 2. Administrative Reviews shall be conducted in private.
-In accordance with Massachusetts state law, Administrative Review Committee proceedings may not be recorded.
+In accordance with Massachusetts state law, Administrative Review Committee proceedings may not be recorded, except by the ARC Advisor, solely for the purpose of creating an accurate and thorough transcript of the proceeding.

-3. Admission of any person into the meeting room shall be at the discretion of the Administrative Review Committee.
+3. Admission of any person into the meeting room shall be at the discretion of the Administrative Review Committee or the ARC Advisor.
 The Administrative Review Committee shall have the authority to discharge or to remove any person whose presence is deemed unnecessary or obstructive to the proceedings.

 4. When an Administrative Review involves more than one respondent, the Director of Community Standards may, at their discretion, permit Administrative Reviews concerning each student to be conducted either separately or jointly.